rromikas/cards-services/README.md

 # How to launch?

 You need to set 2 env variables:
 EMAIL
 EMAIL_PASSWORD
-EMAIL and EMAIL_PASSWORD must be from your **gmail** account For this to work complete 2 steps:
+Variables must be from your **gmail** account since api uses gmail service For this to work complete 2 steps:

 1. "allow less secure apps to access gmail" must be turned on.